Task-aware Distributed Source Coding under Dynamic Bandwidth: Acknowledgement

 Efficient data compression plays a pivotal role in multi-sensor networks to minimize communication overload.
-Due to the limited communication bandwidth of such networks, it is often impractical to transmit all sensor data to a central server, and compression of collected data is necessary.
-In many cases, the sensors, so-called sources, collect correlated data, which are only processed by a downstream task, \textit{e.g.}, an object detection model, but not by human eyes.
-For example, satellites in low Earth orbit observe overlapping images and transmit them through limited bandwidth to a central server on Earth.
-Hence, sources should not transmit redundant information from correlated data and only transmit features relevant to the downstream task.
-Further, it is important to compress each source independently to reduce the communication overload in the network.
-Information theory literature refers to this setting as distributed source coding.
-Together, we name the distributed compression of task-relevant features \textit{task-aware distributed source coding}.
+Due to the limited communication bandwidth of such networks, it is often impractical to transmit all sensor data to a central server, and compression of the data is necessary.
+It is important for the sensors to compress the respective data independently, to avoid communication overload in the network.
+Information theory literature refers to this setting as distributed source coding~\cite{networkinfotheory}, where the goal is to recover the original data with minimal distortion.
+In many cases, the data collected by the sensors is only processed by a downstream task model, \textit{e.g.}, an object detection model, but not by humans, and hence the original distributed source coding goal of minimizing reconstruction error is no longer applicable.
+Instead, the goal should be to maximize the performance of the downstream task model.
+Additionally, in practice, data collected by multi-sensor networks is often correlated \textit{e.g.} stereo cameras with overlapping fields of view.
+To improve communication efficiency, it is important for the compression framework to take advantage of the correlation and avoid transmission of redundant data.
+Combining both objectives, the final goal of the distributed compression framework is to learn relevant features that maximize the task performance, while avoiding the transmission of redundant features by exploiting the correlation between sources.
+Together, we refer to the distributed compression of task-relevant features as \textit{task-aware distributed source coding}.